Occleshaw History, Family Crest & Coats of Arms

 The surname Occleshaw was first found in Lancashire where they held a family seat in Ockilshaw, near Wigan in that shire.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1401 when John Okylschagh held estates outside Wigan.
 The name is frequently confused with the name Occleston, in the parish of Middlewich in Cheshire but so far is know there is no connection between the two names.

 Early History of the Occleshaw family

-Another 143 words (10 lines of text) covering the years 1651, 1455 and 1487 are included under the topic Early Occleshaw History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Occleshaw research.
+Another 72 words (5 lines of text) covering the years 1651, 1455 and 1487 are included under the topic Early Occleshaw History in all our PDF Extended History products and printed products wherever possible.

 Occleshaw Spelling Variations